Information for Third-Year Law Student Applicants

 Assisting in the supervisory duties are the Chief Deputy, who is responsible for the day-to-day legal matters of the Office; the Solicitor General, whose primary duties involve supervision of the Office's appellate work and opinion writing; and the Chief of Staff, who oversees the operations of the Office.

-Civil Justice Section
+Civil Litigation Section

 Criminal Justice Section